sage-code/maj/README.md

 **Notes:**

-Due to this alphabet and word mixture, Maj is so an artificial _creole_ language;
+Due to this alphabet and word mixture, Maj is an artificial _creole_ language;

 * The script alphabet is mapped with the Latin print alphabet;
 * The script alphabet do not have uppercase letters;